Nine News: Sydney

 In December 2017, Deborah Knight was appointed as presenter of Nine News Sydney on Friday and Saturday nights, replacing Georgie Gardner, who replaced Lisa Wilkinson on Today.

 In January 2019, Knight was appointed co-host of Today and continued to present Nine News Sydney until December.

 In January 2020, Georgie Gardner returned to presenting the Nine News Sydney bulletin on the weekends, replacing Knight, who went on to host the afternoon show on 2GB.

 In December 2021, weekend sports presenter Erin Molan resigned from the network after 11 years.
 James Bracey was later announced as her replacement.

 In March 2022, Cameron Williams resigned after 16 years at the Nine Network for personal reasons.
 James Bracey replaced Williams with Roz Kelly replacing Bracey as weekend sports presenter.
 In June 2025, Kelly resigned from the Nine Network to spend more time with her family.

-In November 2025, it was announced that Amber Sherlock, Nine News weather presenter, had been made redundant, one of several on air faces impacted by job cuts across Broadcast and Streaming Divisions.
+In November 2025, it was announced that Amber Sherlock had been made redundant, one of several on air faces impacted by job cuts across Broadcast and Streaming Divisions.

+In March 2026, Georgie Gardner announced her resignation after more than 20 years with the Nine Network, presenting her last bulletin in April.

+In June 2026, Mark Burrows was appointed Friday and Saturday presenter, replacing Georgie Gardner.

-Fill-in presenters for the bulletin include Mark Burrows and Jayne Azzopardi (news), Emma Lawrence and Danika Mason (sport) and Airlie Walsh, Kate Creedon, Sophie Walsh and Zara James (weather).
+Fill-in presenters for the bulletin include Jayne Azzopardi (news), Matt Burke and Zac Bailey (sport) and Kate Creedon, Sophie Walsh and Zara James (weather).

 As of 2024, Nine News is more popular than Seven News.
 While both are competitive, Nine News Sydney consistently achieves the top ratings, sometimes for consecutive years.
 For example, Nine News Sydney held the top spot for the tenth consecutive year in 2020.